They Didn't Accept My Child!

 Fix any academic deficiencies as quickly as you can.

 Whether your child has been rejected or you are just beginning the school search process, you know your child's academic strengths and weaknesses better than anybody.
 So, if you know that she is weak in math, hire a tutor.
 Arrange for extra help.
-Hopefully, when you start early enough, you will see better results both in her current school and in the admissions testing which she will have to take in the late fall before the year of her beginning classes in a new school.
+Hopefully, when you start early enough, you will see better results both in her current school and in the admissions testing, which she will have to take in the late fall before the year of her beginning classes in a new school.
 Online tutoring might work for minor deficiencies.
-1-on-1 tutoring will generally produced the best results.
+1-on-1 tutoring will generally produce the best results.

 Schedule admissions testing.